 Is swapping to greener alternatives actually green?

 Replacing a perfectly functioning item for a green alternative isn’t always the greenest option.

-Living an eco-friendly lifestyle is more mainstream than ever, so it is no surprise that “green” products are becoming common and are heavily marketed.
+Living an eco-friendly lifestyle is more mainstream than ever and it is no surprise that “green” products are becoming common and are heavily marketed.
 But it’s important to stop and consider the impact of replacing items that are fully functional.
 In line with the “R”s above, refuse to replace something you already have “just because it is greener”.

 First, assess the environmental impact of what you’re replacing.
 Let’s say you have a Keurig.
 Although it isn’t exactly environmentally friendly, it is fully functional.
 Throwing it away to buy a French Press isn’t an environmentally friendly or budget conscious choice.
 Instead consider trying reusable K Cups and using the item until your machine is no longer functioning and cannot be repaired.

 Second, you need to assess the financial cost of using what you have versus replacing it with something new.
 Sometimes you need to make an investment to see a savings.
 For instance, if you were to replace a habit of buying single use bottled water with a reusable water bottle and a water filter.
-These purchases immediately start to recover the price of purchase, reduce your environmental impact and over time even start to save you money!
+These purchases immediately start to recover the price of purchase and reduce your environmental impact.
+Over time they even start to save you money!

-So before you invest in green alternatives, make sure that you’re checking in with the R’s of recycling first and not just replacing something with a greener version for the sake of it.
+So before you invest in green alternatives, make sure that you’re checking in with the R’s of recycling first.
+Don’t fall into the trap of replacing something with a greener version, just for the sake of it.

 Now that we’ve explored the intersection of personal finance and sustainability…

 Here are 14 Ways to Save Money and The Environment

 *read to the end for tips on how it pays to be environmentally conscious*